The Gospel of

 35And James and John the sons of Zebedee come up to him, saying to him, "Teacher, we wish that you would do for us whatever we will ask you."

 36And he said to them, "What do you want me to do for you?"

 37And they said to him, "Grant to us that in your glory, we may sit one on your right, and one on your left."

 38And Jesus said to them, "You don't know what you are asking.
 Are you able, to drink the cup I am drinking, or to be baptized the baptism I am being baptized?"

 39And they said to him, "We are able."

 And Jesus said to them, "The cup which I drink you will drink, and the baptism I am baptized you will be baptized.
 40But to sit on my right or on my left is not for me to grant; they belong rather to those for whom they have already been prepared."

 41And when the ten heard, they began to be angry about James and John.
 42And Jesus calling them together says to them, "You know that the ones considered to be rulers among the nations, lord it over them, and their great ones exercise authority over them.
-43Not so among you.
+43But it shall not be so among you.
 Instead, whoever wants to be great among you must be your servant, 44and whoever wants to be first among you shall be slave of all.
 45For even the Son of Man did not come to be served, but to serve, and to give his life a ransom for many."

 An Obnoxious Beggar Gets His Wish